 Robert Hall, along with his wife Jean, purchased the business in 1967 and the name was changed to Robert L. Hall Funeral Home.
 At this time an ambulance service also operated under the business.
 Years later, Robert Hall moved the business to its present day location which is on the corner of Granville Street and Park Lane.
 Hall purchased Hatfield’s Funeral Service in Granville Ferry which expanded his business to the Annapolis Royal area.

 In 1984, the business was sold to the Loewen Group.
 The Loewen Group closed the Granville Ferry location and moved the operation to the new location in Annapolis Royal, the present day site.
 In 2003-2004, the Alderwoods Group (previously Loewen Group) decided to sell its Bridgetown and Annapolis Royal locations.
 Don Kaulbach, who joined the firm in 1984, placed a successful bid and in November 2004, realized his life long dream to become the proud owner.
 The name changed at this time to Kaulbach Family Funeral Home.
 The business has returned to being a privately and locally owned company.
-Over the last fourteen years, both funeral homes have undergone extensive renovations to better serve the families of the surrounding areas.
+Over the last seventeen years, both funeral homes have undergone extensive renovations to better serve the families of the surrounding areas.